omnit3a/header-doc/README.md

 - haskell

 # usage
-`M-x header-doc-create` prompts the user for the amount of lines of comments, then creates the comment section at the start of the file.
+`M-x header-doc-create` prompts the user for the amount of lines of comments, then creates the comment section at the start of the file.<br>
+`M-x header-doc-includes-c` adds three comment lines (`standard library`, `external libraries`, `internal headers`) from the current cursor position. only works if in c-mode.

-# format
+# file header-doc format
 note that this example is using C-style comment notation, but header-doc will automatically change comment styles depending on the language being used.
 ```